This page was printed on:

 - Set aside money for travel or lodging so it will be easier to get to the hospital.

-- If you will be driving to the transplant center when your child is called for transplant, plan your route to adjust for driving during the business day and rush hour versus a Sunday morning.
+- If you will be driving to the transplant hospital when your child is called for transplant, plan your route to adjust for driving during the business day and rush hour versus a Sunday morning.
 Find alternate routes.
 If you are driving to the airport, make sure you have the same type of plan.

 - Plan for you and your child to stay near the hospital, if asked.